Morgan Eckroth: Early life

 Morgan Eckroth grew up in Corvallis, Oregon.
-They were homeschooled alongside one of their two brothers.
+They were homeschooled alongside their brother.

 Education and career

 Eckroth attended Oregon State University where, after starting in criminology and criminal justice, they received a marketing degree in June 2020.
 As a college freshman they started working as a barista at Tried and True Coffee Co. in Corvallis.
 They began releasing short form comedy sketches about life as a barista on TikTok.
 They then expanded to Instagram and YouTube, where they maintain popular accounts on both platforms.
-Eckroth brands themselves as "your friendly internet barista", saying, "[Coffee] can be serious or silly or everything in between all at once.
+Eckroth brands themself as "your friendly internet barista", saying, "[Coffee] can be serious or silly or everything in between all at once.
 We can't expect consumers outside the specialty coffee industry to find connection with us if we approach them with the expectation that they have the same foundation of knowledge we do".

 After graduating, they started work at a start-up, before returning to work as a barista to allow them to continue making coffee-related content.
 They stated in an interview with Business Insider, "Previously, so many of my videos revolved around me actively being a barista and actively working in a café.
 It felt a little disingenuous to go back to that sort of thing without actually working in the industry.
 And so I found a wonderful café up in Portland that was looking for a part-time barista, and to this day, I still work three shifts a week."
 They continue to work part time as a barista as of December 2022.
 Eckroth typically films their videos at the coffee shop they work at after it has closed.

 In December 2020, Eckroth announced a collaboration with Wrecking Ball Coffee Roasters, selling branded coffee from their online shop.